hhtinh/freqtrade/README.md

 [Contributing document](https://github.com/freqtrade/freqtrade/blob/develop/CONTRIBUTING.md)
 to understand the requirements before sending your pull-requests.

-Coding is not a necessity to contribute - maybe start with improving our documentation?
+Coding is not a neccessity to contribute - maybe start with improving our documentation?
 Issues labeled [good first issue](https://github.com/freqtrade/freqtrade/labels/good%20first%20issue) can be good first contributions, and will help get you familiar with the codebase.

-**Note** before starting any major new feature work, *please open an issue describing what you are planning to do* or talk to us on [discord](https://discord.gg/MA9v74M) or [Slack](https://join.slack.com/t/highfrequencybot/shared_invite/zt-mm786y93-Fxo37glxMY9g8OQC5AoOIw).
+**Note** before starting any major new feature work, *please open an issue describing what you are planning to do* or talk to us on [Slack](https://join.slack.com/t/highfrequencybot/shared_invite/enQtMjQ5NTM0OTYzMzY3LWMxYzE3M2MxNDdjMGM3ZTYwNzFjMGIwZGRjNTc3ZGU3MGE3NzdmZGMwNmU3NDM5ZTNmM2Y3NjRiNzk4NmM4OGE).
 This will ensure that interested parties can give valuable feedback on the feature, and let others know that you are working on it.

-**Important:** Always create your PR against the `develop` branch, not `stable`.
+**Important:** Always create your PR against the `develop` branch, not `master`.

 ## Requirements

-### Up-to-date clock
+### Uptodate clock

-The clock must be accurate, synchronized to a NTP server very frequently to avoid problems with communication to the exchanges.
+The clock must be accurate, syncronized to a NTP server very frequently to avoid problems with communication to the exchanges.

 ### Min hardware required